 ..
 Vaccines are sexy, just look at Dr. Fouchi

 ..
-Vaccines not only protect you, they protect your community.
+Vaccines not only protect you, but they also protect your community.

 ..
 If you are able to get a Vaccine, I truly hope you get it.